CodeYourFuture/syllabus/docs/workshops/a11y-for-devs-basic.md

 Here are areas that you will need to have before starting this training.
 Students should have

-- Need to know HTML, CSS and the DOM - ideally, should also be familair with Chrome Devtools
+- Need to know HTML, CSS and the DOM - ideally, should also be familiar with Chrome Devtools

 ## Motivation